Heinrich Schliemann Papers

 Greece, Turkey, Troy

 27 Feb.
-1870 (Hermopolis sur l’ île de Syra)
+1870 (Hermopolis sur l’ île de Syra) - 4/16 Sept.
+1872 (Troie)

 Written and numbered pp. 21-504

 ** Pages 1-20 (entries during the 1869 visit to America) on indefinite loan at the Lilly Library of Indiana University.
-Photocopies available at the Gennadius Library.

-Note: The diary contains sketches of discoveries
+Note: The diary contains sketches

-French, Turkish, Greek, German
+French, Greek, English, Turkish, Arabic, German

 23 cm